THE EVENT PLANNER

 What about the Groomsmen?

 The groomsmen are a special part of every wedding party, but what is a groomsman anyway?
 The groomsmen are the male (but can also be female!) attendants to the groom on his special day.
 The groom traditionally chooses his closest friends and relatives to be his groomsmen—the select few tasked with the special honor of both supporting him throughout the wedding planning process and adding positive energy to each wedding event.
 Yes, a lot of it is fun and games, but take your role as a groomsman seriously—you're helping one of your best friends plan and enjoy what can often be a stressful, jam-packed and nerve-racking day.
-Here's a full rundown of your groomsman responsibilities and expectations.
 The responsibilities and duties of the grooms are often the following:

-Attend all pre-wedding events like engagement party, bachelor party and rehearsal dinner
+• Attend all pre-wedding events like engagement party, bachelor party, ceremony rehearsal and the rehearsal dinner

 Ring Bearer